-• Emphasis must be placed on understanding the depth rather than the breadth of the standards, practices, and instructional shifts plus connecting the content standards to the essential understandings (topic-specific mathematical ideas and relationships) and related big ideas (statements that connect clusters of standards and essential understandings into a coherent

-- Teachers and leaders from both focus and non-focus schools within the K-8 band will participate in the learning. - To ensure all students are impacted, the professional learning design includes an opportunity for all K-8 teachers (1100), by grade level, to engage in six hours of learning in August. - Moving forward, teams of teachers from each school will participate in a three-part series of district professional learning (October, December/January, and March), which totals 18 hours.
+- Emphasis must be placed on understanding the depth rather than the breadth of the standards, practices, and instructional shifts plus connecting the content standards to the essential understandings (topic-specific mathematical ideas and relationships) and related big ideas (statements that connect clusters of standards and essential understandings into a coherent whole) students must acquire.
+This knowledge will be used to create rigorous units of study with integrated assessments that will be used to determine students' proficiency of the standards and inform instruction. - Teachers and leaders from both focus and non-focus schools within the K-8 band will participate in the learning. - To ensure all students are impacted, the professional learning design includes an opportunity for all K-8 teachers (1,100), by grade level, to engage in three hours of learning in August. - Moving forward, teams of teachers from each school will participate in a four-part series of district professional learning (October, December/January, March, May/June), which totals 24 hours.
 During this time, as a community of practice, they will examine and develop instructional modules, implement them, examine student work, reflect on their own practice, and assist in building capacity at their respective school sites.
 This constitutes seven teachers per elementary (41), nine teachers per K-8 (9), and four teachers per middle (7), which totals 396 teachers.
 To ensure coherence and create an opportunity for vertical articulation, teachers will be grouped by grade bands. - Teachers will collaborate with their colleagues on-site and further address local concerns twice per year (November and February), totaling 12 hours. - Knowing that the most powerful professional learning is that which is directly linked to classroom practice, job-embedded coaching will be provided by the district's training specialists (instructional coaches) and technical support partners to address instructional practice, the rigor and complexity of created tasks, and the use of data to make instructional changes. - To deepen the knowledge-base and build the coaching capacity of the training specialists (11) and teacher leaders (15), both groups will participate in a series of lesson studies coordinated and led by the technical support partners.
 The main purpose of these lesson studies is to provide a collaborative, supportive forum to explore and reflect on the deliberate use of mathematics content and practices plus questioning strategies as a means to encourage and deepen mathematical thinking of all students. - The CCSSM require site leaders to think coherently across grades and not only consider the learning at a specific grade level, but the progression of mathematical understanding across grades.
 The building blocks for leadership development must include standards-based curricula, assessment framework, structures to promote professional learning, and a strong home-to-school connection.
-As such, a three-phase model will be utilized to provide ample time for learning and application. - Phase I Digging into the Core

-This focus begins with leaders addressing the new instructional landscape, learning about the prescribed identified mathematical practices and shifts plus assessing their current reality in relation to the desired outcomes.
+As such, a three-phase model will be utilized to provide ample time for learning and application. - Phase I Digging into the Core This focus begins with leaders addressing the new instructional landscape, learning about the prescribed identified mathematical practices and shifts plus assessing their current reality in relation to the desired outcomes.
 This data analysis will be used to guide the work and determine powerful next steps.
 As the implementation progresses, site leaders will continuously monitor the transition and address changes in practice.
 In addition, to deepen their content knowledge, leaders will study the standards progressions as well as the rigor of expectations and discuss implications for effective instruction aligned to the CCSSM, beginning with lesson design and delivery.